How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Speed Matters

 Munich listings on WG-Gesucht often receive 50-150 messages in the first few hours.
-If you're not among the first 10-20 to respond, your message probably won't be read.
+If you are not among the first 10-20 to respond, your message probably won't be read.

 Writing Your Application

 Munich landlords tend to be more formal than their Berlin counterparts.
 Your application message should be polished and complete.
-Include your full name, age, and nationality, your university and program with proof of enrollment if you have it, your exact move-in date and intended duration of stay, a brief personal introduction (2-3 sentences about your personality, habits, interests), a friendly photo of yourself, proof of financial means mentioning your scholarship, blocked account, or parental support, and confirmation that you're available for viewings at short notice.
+Include your full name, age, and nationality, your job or study details with proof if you have it, your exact move-in date and intended duration of stay, a brief personal introduction (2-3 sentences about your personality, habits, interests), a friendly photo of yourself, proof of financial means mentioning your employment, savings, blocked account, or other support, and confirmation that you're available for viewings at short notice.

 Here's an example of a strong application:

 Liebe WG, ich bin Priya, 23, aus Indien.
-Ab Oktober beginne ich meinen Master in Informatik an der TU München.
+Ab Oktober ziehe ich nach München und fange dort einen neuen Job als Softwareentwicklerin an.
 Ich suche ein Zimmer ab September, idealerweise für 2 Jahre.
 Ich bin ruhig, ordentlich und koche gerne, besonders indisch.
-Ich finanziere mein Studium über ein DAAD-Stipendium.
+Mein Einkommen ist durch einen festen Arbeitsvertrag gesichert.
 Ich kann jederzeit zu einer Besichtigung kommen, auch kurzfristig.
 Freue mich auf eure Rückmeldung!

 Writing in German, even imperfect German, makes a noticeable difference in Munich.
 Use DeepL or ChatGPT to translate your message, but keep it natural and personal.